 - The Board of Supervisors approved in a 4-1 vote the project with one daily access onto Stonehaven on May 9, 2017.
-An appeal is still underway from the 2016 lawsuit.

 - The Board of Supervisors rescinded the project approvals on December 13, 2016 and required the developer go back to the Planning Commission to add a secondary access.